 - weight management and body issues

-While some clients have a clear understanding of what’s ‘wrong’, others come with a sense that “something isn’t right”, without knowing what.
+While some clients understand what’s ‘wrong’, others come with a sense that “something isn’t right”, without knowing what.
 Some bring long-standing issues while others come with more recent problems.

 How we work

-While most appointments take place at our premises in Waterloo or central Liverpool, we also offer telephone or video therapy and supervision Would consider alternative arrangements, such as home visits, as necessary.
+While most appointments take place at our premises in Waterloo or central Liverpool, we also offer telephone or video therapy and supervision and would consider alternative arrangements, such as home visits, as necessary.

 We use a range of counselling modalities, including person-centred counselling, cognitive behavioural therapy (CBT), emotional freedom techniques (EFT) and eye movement desensitisation and reprocessing (EMDR).
-We are also able to use more expressive or creative forms of therapy, as appropriate.
+We can also use more expressive or creative forms of therapy, as appropriate.

 Where to go from here

-We would love to hear from you if you have any questions or would like to make an appointment.
+We would love to hear from you if you have questions or would like to make an appointment.
 If you’re unsure where to go, or what to do, we won’t pressure you to come to us.
 We may even recommend a service more suitable for your needs.
-You’re welcome to phone us on 0151 329 3637 or drop us an email.
-You could also complete the contact form.
+You’re welcome to phone us on 0151 329 3637 or drop us an email to email@example.com.
+You could also complete our online referral form.
 We look forward to hearing from you.